What is CrowdStrike, the cybersecurity company behind the global Microsoft outages?

 The company provides antivirus software to Microsoft for its Windows devices, and many industries globally — from banking to retail to health care — use the company's software to protect against breaches and hackers.

-The outages Friday were connected to "a defect found in a single content update for Windows hosts," CrowdStrike CEO George Kurtz said in a statement.
+The outages Friday, which caused the return of what is informally known as the "blue screen of death," were connected to "a defect found in a single content update for Windows hosts," CrowdStrike CEO George Kurtz said in a statement.
 The issue was "not a security incident or cyberattack," he said, and Mac and Linux hosts were not affected.

 "It's wild that one security update can have such a ripple effect, but it shows how interconnected and fragile a lot of the technology infrastructure that's used around the world is," Adam Satariano, a technology correspondent for The New York Times, said Friday on "CBS Mornings."

-CNBC's Jim Cramer noted in an interview with CrowdStrike's Kurtz on Friday that the company has a "stellar reputation."
+CNBC's Jim Cramer noted in an interview Friday with CrowdStrike's Kurtz the company has a "stellar reputation."
 Founded in 2011, it operates in over 170 countries, has about 29,000 customers and reported more than $900 million in revenue for the quarter that ended in April, according to Reuters.

 CrowdStrike not only provides security software to industries, but also investigates hacks and tracks hackers.
 It describes itself as "a leader in protecting customers around the world from cyber threats" and said "it is common for organizations to hire third-party industry experts, like CrowdStrike, to investigate and remediate cyber attacks when they suspect a breach even if they are collaborating with law enforcement."